QuestCraftPlusPlus/QuestCraft/README.md

 - We do not exist on TikTok.
 No one from the dev team makes TikTok videos.
 - QuestCraft (QCXR) is developed and maintained by the QCXR team, we also contribute upstream to the open source tools that we used to make this a reality, make sure to check out [MCXR](https://github.com/Sorenon/MCXR) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
 - All support questions should be asked inside of the QuestCraft Discord or PojavLauncher/MCXR Discord servers for the best experience.
 - **questcraft.net is not maintained or owned by anyone on the questcraft team**, they could put malware on it at any time.
-Please do not download anything from or visit questcraft.net.
+Please do not download anything from or visit questcraft.net. **Our new website is located here at [QuestCraft](https://questcraft.org/)**

 ## Controls